CarlVerret/csFastFloat/README.md

 # Requirements

-.NET standard 2.0 or better.
+.NET standard 2.0 or newer.
 Under .NET 5 framework, the library takes advantage of the new Math.BigMul() & System.Runtime.Intrinsics.X86 SIMD functions.

 # Compile and testing